Adventure Studies Menu

 The Adventure Guide Certificate will give you the skills, knowledge and experiences leading to a broader understanding in the adventure industry and leadership within.
 Applied and practical modularized classroom courses are offered in wilderness travel, wilderness first aid, guiding leadership, wilderness environment, expedition planning and the adventure industry.

 Leadership, risk management and technical skills are built within the following adventure areas:

 The Adventure Guide Certificate allows for extensive time engaged in field activity courses and compressed and modularized classroom course instruction.
 There are approximately twelve weeks of classroom instruction and twelve weeks of field activity courses that make up the program.

 All course credit completed in the Adventure Guide Certificate is transferable to other Adventure Studies programs.
-Students who complete the Adventure Guid Certificate and wish to continue their adventure studies at TRU may ladder directly into the Adventure Guide Diploma.
-Providing the required entrance requirements are met, students can ladder into the following degrees, the Adventure Concentrations in the Bachelor of Tourism Management (BTM) degree, or the Adventure Concentrations in the Bachelor of Interdisciplinary Studies (BIS) degree.
+Students who complete the Adventure Guide Certificate and wish to continue their adventure studies at TRU may ladder directly into the Adventure Guide Diploma.
+Providing the required entrance requirements are met, students can ladder into the following degrees: the Adventure Concentrations in the Bachelor of Tourism Management (BTM) degree, or the Adventure Concentrations in the Bachelor of Interdisciplinary Studies (BIS) degree.
 In order to be accepted into the BIS program from the Adventure Guide Certificate students may have to take additional courses to meet the BIS program requirements.